cattibrie/blue-sky/README.md

 Current solution won't work right if it is a service that receives concurrent TCP streams.
 In this case there should be a lock assosiated with every client.
 All the changes to a client should happen at the same time for every transaction before next transaction related to the same client may happen.

 What is chronological order between transaction from different streams?
+A timestamp can be used.

+There will be additional complication to deal with, like
+- from the first stream comes a transaction to Client 1 with timestamp 2, and after that from another stream comes a transaction for the same Client 1 with timestamp 1.
+Timestamp 1 means that this transaction happend before Transaction with Timestamp 2.